vellfr00/spring-uncaught-guard/README.md

 When an uncaught exception occurs, the library automatically captures comprehensive details—including the stack trace, request headers, cookies, and body content—and assigns a unique trace identifier (`traceId`) to the event.
 These details are then logged using your chosen logging strategies, and a standardized error response containing the `traceId` is returned to the client, making debugging and error tracking straightforward.

 ## 🗂️ Project Structure
-- 📦 `uncaught-guard`: Contains the core library code.
+- 📦 `spring-uncaught-guard`: Contains the core library code.
+- 📦 `spring-uncaught-guard-slf4j-strategy`: Contains the SLF4J logging strategy implementation, which requires SLF4J as a dependency.
-- 🧪 `uncaught-guard-test-app`: A sample Spring Boot application that demonstrates the library in action and serves as a testing ground.
+- 🧪 `spring-uncaught-guard-test-app`: A sample Spring Boot application that demonstrates the library in action and serves as a testing ground.

 ## 🛠️ Usage